Tennessee’s pivotal impact on the passage of the 19th Amendment to the U.S. Constitution is chronicled in a film to be screened on the MTSU campus.

 A select group of women “trailblazers” from among MTSU’s faculty, staff, students and alumnae will be honored during this time

-Previously, “By One Vote” had been shown publicly only once at the Tennessee State Museum in November 2019.
+“By One Vote” has only been shown publicly once before, during an event at the Tennessee State Museum in November 2019.

 Following the documentary, Curley will participate in a panel discussion titled “By One Vote: Woman Suffrage in the South 100 Years Later.”

 Joining Curley will be longtime broadcast journalist and executive producer of the new Nashville Banner Demetria Kalodimos, independent producer/editor Mary Makley and Fisk University professor Linda Wynn at 3 p.m. in the Tennessee Room.
-NPT journalist LaTonya Turner will moderate with a reception to follow the discussion at 4 p.m.
+NPT journalist LaTonya Turner will moderate the event, and a reception will follow the discussion at 4 p.m.

 For more information, contact Evins at 615-904-8241 or email@example.com.